 - Handwriting to choose your writing style and handwriting recognition language.

 - Cloud & Backup

 - Disable Hyperlinks When Writing

 - Lock Notebook In Background to automatically password protect notebooks after inactive 2 minutes in the background.

 - Disable iPad Auto-Lock will drain your iPad battery if you forget to turn off your iPad screen.

 Noteshelf is a great note-taking app, especially because it is the only app in its category trying to go beyond the Apple ecosystem.
 While apps like GoodNotes and Notability have completely ignored other operating systems, Noteshelf is embracing them.
-They, of course, still have a long way to go but are headed in the right direction.
 We ought to applaud them for that!
-If you want an app for taking notes, as well as a cheap option for digital planning, consider getting Noteshelf.
+If you want an app for taking notes and free basic digital planners, consider getting Noteshelf.